hpe-storage/python-hpedockerplugin/README.md

 ## HPE Docker Volume Plugin

-The HPE Docker Volume Plugin is open source software that provides persistent block storage for containerized applications.
+The HPE Docker Volume Plugin is open source software that provides persistent block storage for containerized applications using HPE 3PAR StoreServ or HPE StoreVirtual Storage.

 ## HPE Docker Volume Plugin Overview
 The following diagram illustrates the HPE Docker Volume Plugin configured on multiple hosts in a Docker cluster.
 The plugin is now deployed as a Docker container making it much easier to manage alongside containerized applications.
 See the [quick start instructions] (/quick-start/README.md) for details on how to deploy the plugin container.